Persian carpet: Looms

-Looms do not vary greatly in essential details, but they do vary in size and sophistication.
-The main technical requirement of the loom is to provide the correct tension and the means of dividing the warps into alternate sets of leaves.
-A shedding device allows the weaver to pass wefts through crossed and uncrossed warps, instead of laboriously threading the weft in and out of the warps.
+Looms, while sharing fundamental design principles, exhibit a diverse range of sizes and levels of complexity.
+The core technical requirements of a loom are to maintain proper tension and to divide the warp threads into alternating sets or "leaves."
+The inclusion of a shedding device enables the weaver to efficiently pass the weft threads through the crossed and uncrossed warp threads, eliminating the need for the painstaking process of manually weaving the weft in and out of the warp.

 Horizontal looms

 The simplest form of loom is a horizontal; one that can be staked to the ground or supported by sidepieces on the ground.
 The necessary tension can be obtained through the use of wedges.
 This style of loom is ideal for nomadic people as it can be assembled or dismantled and is easily transportable.
 Rugs produced on horizontal looms are generally fairly small and the weave quality is inferior to those rugs made on a professional standing loom.
 Urbanites are unlikely to use horizontal looms as they take up a lot of floor space, and professionals are unlikely to use them as they are unergonomic.
 Their cheapness and portability is less valuable to urban professionals.